pwaring/cv/cv.md

     - Vice chair of the main board and member of the finance committee.
     - Contributed to support for trustees at the national level via the Trustee Development Group.
-    - Represented the organisation on the board of Citizens Advice Greater Manchester.
+    - Represented the organisation at Citizens Advice Greater Manchester.
     - Focused on improving the finances of the organisation, including working closely with the finance officer and other management staff.

 *   **University of Manchester**